khalid-el-masnaoui/PHP-Notes/BEST-PRACTICES.md

 - `max_execution_time`: prevents scripts from running indefinitely.
 - `file_uploads` and `upload_max_filesize`: control file upload authorisations and limits.

+##### PHPMD

+What PHPMD does is: It takes a given PHP source code base and look for several potential problems within that source.
+These problems can be things like:

+1. Possible bugs
+2. Suboptimal code
+3. Overcomplicated expressions
+4. Unused parameters, methods, properties

+it can help us with avoiding some security bugs early-on,

+we will discuss such tool and other static analysis tools like `phpstan`, in the folder `Coding-Practices`.

 ## Resources

 - [resource 1](https://www.vaadata.com/blog/php-security-best-practices-vulnerabilities-and-attacks)